slamdata/purescript-markdown/README.md

 ### API

-*This is a propose API subject to change.*
+*This is a proposed API and is subject to change.*

 ```purescript
 parseMd :: String -> SlamDown